nnethercote/perf-book/CONTRIBUTING.md

-# Contributing to The Rust Performance Book
+# Style Guide for The Rust Performance Book

-Please follow these style guidelines when contributing to the book.
+These style guidelines are used for the book.

 ## Line Lengths